earth2observe/downscaling-tools/doc/evaporation.rst

 combining this with a DEM radiation at the earths surface can be determined including the effects of aspect and shading.

-The figure below shows the steps used to generated down-scale reference evaporation.
+The figure below shows the steps used to generate down-scaled reference evaporation in the scripts.

 .. digraph:: steps